 IN 07-01, “Recent Operating Experience Concerning Hydrostatic Barriers”

+IN 10-26, “Submerged Electrical Cables”

+IN 16-11, “Potential for Material Handling Events to Cause Internal Flooding”

 END

+Attachment 1

+Inaccessible Power Cables

-cable routing areas or locations (e.g., underground bunkers/manholes, cable trenches, cable troughs, above ground and underground duct banks, underground vaults, cable entry points into buildings below ground level, etc.) that contain cables whose failure could disable risk-significant equipment or multiple trains within the scope of the Maintenance Rule should be inspected when made reasonably accessible.
-Cable failures or degradation due to condensation, wetting, submergence, or moisture-induced damage.
+Inaccessible power cable routing areas or locations (e.g., underground bunkers/manholes, cable trenches, cable troughs, above ground and underground duct banks, underground vaults, cable entry points into buildings below ground level, etc.) that contain cables whose failure could disable risk-significant equipment or multiple trains within the scope of the Maintenance Rule should be inspected when made reasonably accessible.
+Cable failures or degradation can occur due to condensation, wetting, submergence, or moisture-induced damage.

 NOTE: Inspection efforts should not create undue burden on the licensee.
 The intent is to coordinate access to the applicable areas (cable trenches, cable troughs, underground duct banks, underground vaults, etc.) in advance in order to minimize the impact on licensees.
 For those plants within the period of extended operation, bunkers/manholes within the scope of license renewal are also subject to inspections as part of the licensee’s aging management program for inaccessible power cables.
 Whenever possible, inspection activities should be arranged such that NRC inspectors accompany plant personnel on the licensee’s periodic inspections.
 If necessary, borescopes / cameras can be used to inspect cable routing areas in lieu of direct physical access.
 If sump pumps have been installed, verification that the sump pumps are functioning (e.g., level indication or alarm) is an acceptable alternative to direct observation if the affected areas are not periodically opened for direct inspection (provided that power is available to these systems during the postulated flooding events).
-However, these areas be made a priority for inspection when availability exists.
+However, these areas should be made a priority for inspection when availability exists.
 Additional guidance on reviews/tours of normally inaccessible areas is provided in Inspection Manual Chapter 2515, Appendix D, “Plant Status.”

 a.
-When feasible, direct observation that the cables are not submerged in water.
-For dry areas, current state for evidence (water marks on wall, debris in cable trays, etc.) which may indicate previous submergence.
-If the cables are submerged, or there is evidence of previous submergence, further evaluation in consultation with Regional or NRR subject matter experts may be to determine the extent of environmental degradation or impact on plant safety.
+When feasible, consider direct observation that the cables are not submerged in water.
+For dry areas, consider current state for evidence (water marks on wall, debris in cable trays, etc.) which may indicate previous submergence.
+If the cables are submerged, or there is evidence of previous submergence, further evaluation in consultation with Regional or NRR subject matter experts may be considered to determine the extent of environmental degradation or impact on plant safety.

 b.
-When feasible, by direct observation that cables and/or splices appear intact. of the condition of cable support structures. the integrity of cables with degraded or missing support structures.
+When feasible, consider by direct observation that cables and/or splices appear intact.
+Consider observation of the condition of cable support structures.
+Consider the integrity of cables with degraded or missing support structures.

 c.
-If applicable, proper dewatering device (sump pump) operation and level alarm circuits are set appropriately to ensure that the cables will not be submerged.
-If dewatering devices are not installed, whether drainage is provided and is functioning for the cable routing areas selected.
-If neither dewatering devices nor drainage have been installed, the operational environment of the cables is consistent with the manufacturer’s design specifications and qualification criteria.
+If applicable, consider proper dewatering device (sump pump) operation and level alarm circuits are set appropriately to ensure that the cables will not be submerged.
+If dewatering devices are not installed, consider whether drainage is provided and is functioning for the cable routing areas selected.
+If neither dewatering devices nor drainage have been installed, consider if the operational environment of the cables is consistent with the manufacturer’s design specifications and qualification criteria.

 d.
-Inspections the condition of the cables located within the cable routing areas.
+Inspections may only consider the condition of the cables located within the cable routing areas.
 If issues are identified, or questions arise during the inspection, inspectors should contact the Regional or NRR technical specialists for guidance and/or assistance in the determination of the acceptability or unacceptability of any issues.

 e.
 (For those plants within the period of extended operation).
-If moisture is identified, the licensee takes action to keep the cables dry and assess cable degradation in accordance with the licensee’s aging management program for inaccessible power cables.
+If moisture is identified, consider if the licensee takes action to keep the cables dry and assess cable degradation in accordance with the licensee’s aging management program for inaccessible power cables.